yahoojapan/XCMetricsAggregator/README.md

 "crowl" command download the json files with Xcode, and the others process them.

+First of all, You need to download Xcode Metrics Organizer's raw data on your mac with 'crowl' command.

 ### Available feature List
 ```
 xcmagg help